daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 current page number where this information is provided in the publication.

-Screen user readers must be able to get information about their current position in the content without losing their reading position.
+Screen reader users must be able to get information about their current position in the content without losing their reading position.

 Priority: Must-have

-#### The user could be able to go back to a previous location in the content.
+#### The user could be able to go back to a previous location in the content

-A "go back" feature allows users to return to a previous location after navigating through a digital publication, such as following an internal link or jumping to a search result.
-This supports orientation and reduces cognitive load, especially for users with print disabilities who may rely on assistive technologies and benefit from predictable, reversible navigation paths.
-The app could support multiple location histories.
+A "go back" feature within the reading application allows users to explicitly return to a previous location after navigating through a digital publication, for example, after following an internal link, jumping to a search result, or accessing a glossary entry.
+While some screen readers offer limited navigation history, an in-app "go back" function provides a more predictable and user-controlled experience, and it benefits users who do not use screen readers as well.
+This is particularly beneficial for users with print disabilities, as it supports orientation and reduces cognitive load.
+The application could optionally support multiple location histories to enhance usability across complex publications.

 Priority: Could-have